Anastasiia-Ni/Anastasiia-Ni/README.md

 ###
 - AI and Machine Learning
 - Python for AI
-- Python for Web
+- Qt
-- Qiskit
+- Spatial Data App

 <h3> 🛠 Languages and tools